yudong-94/personal-website/projects/data viz/MakeOverMonday20210111.md

 #### Insights
 * We see huge spike in incident rate per 1000 uninfected population in late 90s in countries including Eswatini, Lesotho, South Africa, Zimbabwe, etc;
 * And there is also a spike in death rate per 100000 population in early 2000s potentially due to the infection spike in late 90s;
-* We are also seeing in almost all African countries, generally speaking, number of people living with AIDS has been increasing -- this basically means new infection is greater than death each year, and is a result of the accumulative infections, also could potentially be due to better treatment and lower death rate.
+* We are also seeing in many African countries, generally speaking, number of people living with AIDS has been increasing -- this basically means new infection is greater than death each year, and is a result of the accumulative infections, also could potentially be due to better treatment and lower death rate.

 --
 [⬅️Previous](https://yudong-94.github.io/personal-website/projects/data viz/MakeOverMonday20210104)